bwiko/PayClip/README.md

 $ pip3 install -r requirements.txt
 ```
 ## NOTE :
- you may need to install `xclip , notify-send ,xdotool` for the background version
+ you may need to install `xclip , notify-send ,xdotool` for the background version  on your machine
 # Usage
 ```
 $ python3  PyClip.py